 JRCALC is best known for the production of clinical guidelines for pre-hospital care, often referred to as just the ‘JRCALC guidelines’.
 There have been a number of editions of the guidelines since inception and the 2006 version was superseded in 2013, and again in 2016 with the current edition, followed by the 2017 Supplementary Guidelines.

-By way of a further brief update, JRCALC have produced a short video outlining some of the recent clinical updates as released on the JRCALC app, and to be published in 2019.
+By way of a further brief update, JRCALC have produced a short video outlining some of the recent clinical updates as released on the JRCALC app, and to be published in Summer 2019.
 Watch the video here.

 Following the restructuring of the 40 or so county based English Ambulance Services into 10 Regional Trusts and Foundation Trusts, each Ambulance Trust now has a full time medical director at board level.
 Consequently the need for clinical oversight of Ambulance Services has diminished but the JRCALC committee remains an essential resource of expert clinical knowledge.
 Working closely alongside the National Ambulance Service Medical Directors (NASMeD) who represent all UK Ambulance Services, JRCALC effectively fulfils the liaison role of its title.

 The main JRCALC Committee has representatives nominated by their respective specialties/Colleges.
 It meets three times a year at the Royal College of Anaesthetists in London and until recently participated in an annual conference each autumn.
 The JRCALC administrative base is now provided by the Association of Ambulance Chief Executives (AACE) offices in London.